 Below are summaries of jury verdicts and publicly reported settlements from recent Georgia birth injury malpractice cases.

-$2,750,000 Settlement (Gwinnett County): Infant delivered at 38 and 6/7 weeks gestation, reportedly suffered a hypoxic ischemic encephalopathy due to inadequate oxygenation in utero and a hypoxic-ischemic brain injury, which resulted in cerebral palsy, developmental delays, and speech and motor impairments, during his birth at defendant Houston Medical Center.
-Lawsuit alleged that the delivery team failed to notify doctor of fetal monitoring warnings.
+- $2,750,000 Settlement (Gwinnett County): Infant delivered at 38 and 6/7 weeks gestation reportedly suffered a hypoxic-ischemic encephalopathy due to inadequate oxygenation in utero and a hypoxic-ischemic brain injury, which resulted in cerebral palsy, developmental delays, and speech and motor impairments, during his birth at defendant Houston Medical Center.
+The lawsuit alleged that the delivery team failed to notify the doctor of fetal monitoring warnings.

-$30,545,655 Verdict (Gwinnett County): Infant eportedly suffered severe, permanent brain damage at birth, resulting in spastic quadriplegic cerebral palsy, seizures and developmental delay and requiring 24 hour lifetime medical care.
-Lawsuit alleged that the defendants were negligent in failing to order appropriate consults and ensure they were carried out, and failing to timely perform an emergency cesarean section in the face of non-reassuring fetal stats.
+- $30,545,655 Verdict (Gwinnett County): An infant reportedly suffered severe, permanent brain damage at birth, resulting in spastic quadriplegic cerebral palsy, seizures, and developmental delay and requiring 24-hour lifetime medical care.
+The lawsuit alleged that the defendants were negligent in failing to order appropriate consults and ensure they were carried out and failing to timely perform an emergency cesarean section in the face of non-reassuring fetal stats.

-$3,500,000 Settlement (Dist. of Ga.): Baby suffered permanent brain damage and developmental delays from loss of oxygen cause by prolapsed umbilical cord.
-Lawsuit alleged that the defendants were negligent in failing to intervene with an emergency C-section at earliest signs of fetal distress.
+- $3,500,000 Settlement (Dist. of Ga.): A baby suffered permanent brain damage and developmental delays from loss of oxygen caused by the prolapsed umbilical cord.
+The lawsuit alleged that the defendants were negligent in failing to intervene with an emergency C-section at the earliest signs of fetal distress.

 Contact Miller & Zois About Georgia Birth Injury Cases